phemanuel/zuri-task-api/README.md

 # REST API FOR MANAGING PERSONS

 This is a simple RESTful API built with Laravel to manage persons.
-It allows you to perform CRUD (Create, Read, Update, Delete) operations on a "person" resource, using the person's name as the identifier.
+It allows you to perform CRUD (Create, Read, Update, Delete) operations on a "person" resource, using the person's id as the identifier.

 - Create a new person
 - Fetch a person by name